quentinsf/vboxutils/README.md

 will output the bits of `route.csv` which start more than 300m from the Kirby Corner roundabout and will finish 300m from Coventry Cathedral.
 It will save it to `trimmed.csv` If you have matplotlib installed, add `--graph` to see the effect.

+Since we expect to do most manipulations with these CSV files, it's useful to have a way to view the results on a map.
+Google Earth and many other systems can view GPX files, which you can create from a CSV with `vboxcsv2gpx`:

+    vboxcsv2gpx -o trimmed.gpx trimmed.csv

+Many of these utilities will output to stdout if no output file is specified.

-The `vboxsvr.py` script will create a webserver on port 5000 that can take uploads of .VBO tracks and serve them up overlaid on a Google map.
+The experimental `vboxsvr` script will create a webserver on port 5000 that can take uploads of .VBO tracks and serve them up overlaid on a Google map.

     vboxsrv